Do I have to pay a deposit or make an upfront payment?

 Before you pay the dealer anything, we recommend:

 - Calling Zuto to give us the car details – this way we can check the lender is happy to fully approve your choice.
-Some of our lenders will have certain requirements for the car they’re prepared to fund, so we can’t confirm your car loan until we’ve checked with your lender.
+Some of our lenders will have certain requirements for the car they’re prepared to fund, so we can’t confirm your car finance until we’ve checked with your lender.
 At this time, we can also check complete a valuation and vehicle history check.
 This will make sure the car is being offered at a good price and has not been previously written off or stolen, or even has outstanding finance against it.

 - Ask what happens to the holding fee if you change your mind – is it refundable?
 If not, make sure you talk to us first!